COS301-SE-2021/TensorFlow-UI/README.md

 -Felipe Jorge
 I am always ready and eager to learn new topics and to increase my knowledge about every aspect of Computer Science.
-Whenever I encounter something new or unfamiliar, I’m extremely curious to find out how it works and how I can best use it to my advantage in the future.
+Whenever I encounter something new or unfamiliar, Iâ€™m extremely curious to find out how it works and how I can best use it to my advantage in the future.
 Driven by this curiosity, I can say I have learnt everything the Computer Science degree has offered so far and much more.
 I am eager to learn from this project and the new experiences it offers.